sohinim98/Neural-Networks-Handwritten-Digits-Recognition/README.md

 My neural network has 3 layers- an input layer, a hidden layer and an output layer.
 In this case, our inputs are pixel values of digit images.
 Since the images are of size 20×20 (grayscale image), this gives us 400 input layer units (excluding the extra bias unit which always outputs +1).
 The neural network has 25 units in the second layer (hidden layer) and 10 output units (corresponding to the 10 digit classes).
+I have used forward propagation the find the values of the hypothesis (htheta).